-The Alcohol Reduction Programme seeks to support service users presenting with problematic alcohol use in reducing harm associated with alcohol use, safely managing their alcohol use or becoming alcohol free, according to the service user’s personal goals.
+The Alcohol Reduction Programme seeks to support service users presenting with problematic alcohol use in reducing the harm associated with alcohol use, safely managing their alcohol use or becoming alcohol-free, according to the service user’s personal goals.

 It aims to:

 - Provide quality services in response to the unique needs of individuals affected by alcohol misuse.

 - Empower, support and encourage change within a group setting.

 - Assist each person to recognise their individuality and potential

 The alcohol programme takes referrals from local GP’s, Social Care in St. James Hospital and through self-referrals.